jake8655/Access-Bot/README.md

 <p><b>If you get stuck during the installation feel free to get in touch with <a href="https://discord.com/users/300963276223807488">me</a> through Discord.</b> I usually respond in a day or less.</p>

 # Contact me!
 If the installation instructions aren't clear and you need more information feel free to get in touch with me.
-I'm the most active on Discord, but I'll list my other social media platforms aswell.
+I'm the most active on *Discord*, but I'll list my other social media platforms aswell.
 <ul>
   <li><a href="https://discord.com/users/300963276223807488">Discord</a></li>
   <li><a href="https://steamcommunity.com/profiles/76561198259449147/">Steam</a></li>
   <li><a href="mailto:dominik8655@gmail.com">Email</a></li>
 </ul>

+# License
+Currently you can **do whatever you want** with the bot.
+Feel free to customize it, rewrite it, get inspiration from it...